Peer Education & LeadWell

 Do you like meeting new people?

 Do you enjoy making a difference in the lives of others?

 Have an idea?
 Believe in a cause?
 Want to make a difference?

 Propose it, develop it, and make it happen!

-Peer Education projects focus on sex education, health and wellness, nutrition, alcohol, marijuana and other drug awareness, hazing prevention, exercise, sleep and many more.
+Peer Education is a 3-credit course that explores program planning, implementation and evaluation for college students from start to finish.
+Course projects focus on sex education, health and wellness, nutrition, alcohol, marijuana and other drug awareness, hazing prevention, exercise, sleep and many more.

 Prior approval is required for enrollment in CHF 401: Peer Education.